-- All parents and students must understand that every principal and/or designee of a public school on Nantucket may conduct a search of a student on school premises if he/she has reason to believe that the student has in his/her possession any item, the possession of which constitutes a criminal offense under the laws of the Commonwealth of Massachusetts.
-The search will be made in the presence of a third party of the same sex as the alleged suspect. - Every principal and/or designee of any public school in Nantucket may conduct a search of the physical plant of the school and every appurtenance thereof, including student lockers and vehicles.
+All parents and students must understand that every principal, assistant principal and/or designee of a public school on Nantucket may conduct a search of a student on school premises if they have reason to believe that the student has in their possession any item, the possession of which constitutes a criminal offense under the laws of the Commonwealth of Massachusetts.
+The search will be made in the presence of a third party of the same sex as the alleged suspect.

+Every principal, assistant principal, or designee of any public school in Nantucket may conduct a search of the physical plant of the school and every appurtenance thereof, including student lockers and vehicles.